-- Parsing of Transport Stream (TS), Philips Semiconductors hardware and proprietary software data streams.
-Maximum input rate is 108 Mbits/s. - A Digital Video Broadcasting (DVB) compliant descrambler core, incorporating storage for up to 6 control word pairs - Hardware section filtering based on 32 different Packet Identifiers (PIDs) with a flexible number of filter conditions (8 or 4-byte condition plus 8 or 4-byte mask) per PID and a total filter capacity of 40 (8-byte condition checks) or up to 80 (4-byte condition checks) filter conditions - 4 Transport Stream/Packetized Elementary Stream (PES) filters for retrieval of data at TS or PES level for applications such as subtitling, TXT or retrieval of private data - Flexible Direct Memory Access (DMA) based storage of the 32 section substreams and 4 TS/PES data substreams in the external memory - System time base management with a double counter mechanism for clock control and discontinuity handling - 2 Presentation Time Stamp (PTS)/Decoding Time Stamp (DTS) timers - A General Purpose/High Speed (GP/HS) filter which can serve as alternative input from e.g. IEEE 1394 devices.
+- Parsing of Transport Stream (TS), Philips Semiconductors hardware and proprietary software data streams; maximum input rate is 108 Mbits/s - A real time descrambler consisting of 3 modules: - A control word bank containing 14 pairs (odd and even) of control words and a default control word - The Digital Video Broadcasting (DVB) descrambler core implementing the stream decipher and block decipher algorithms - The MULTI2 descrambler algorithm implementing the CBC and OFB mode descrambling functions. - Hardware section filtering based on 32 different Packet Identifiers (PIDs) with a flexible number of filter conditions (8 or 4-byte condition plus 8 or 4-byte mask) per PID and a total filter capacity of 40 (8-byte condition checks) or up to 80 (4-byte condition checks) filter conditions - 4 Transport Stream/Packetized Elementary Stream (PES) filters for retrieval of data at TS or PES level for applications such as subtitling, TXT or retrieval of private data - Flexible Direct Memory Access (DMA) based storage of the 32 section substreams and 4 TS/PES data substreams in the external memory - System time base management with a double counter mechanism for clock control and discontinuity handling 2 Presentation Time Stamp (PTS)/Decoding Time Stamp (DTS) timers - A General Purpose/High speed (GP/HS) filter which can serve as alternative input from e.g. IEEE 1394 devices.
 It can also output either scrambled or descrambled TS to IEEE 1394 devices.